jimmapping372-alt/WPR/README.md

-# WPR 0.0.12-alpha :: dev branch
+# WPR 0.0.14-pre-alpha :: dev branch
 ![](Images/logo.png)

 WPR is a WP7-8 XNA app runner.
 This is only some *clone* of [WPR](https://github.com/8212369/WPR), not the original.

 *CAUTION*: this *dev* branch is for internal dev use.
-Experienced devs only.
+Experienced devs only!

 ## Status
-- I started experimenting with .NET 8 & Avalonia 11.1.0...
-So, I did some steps to support real multiplatform solution (see list of projects in UI folder).
+- I tried to "devide" WPR system on/by 2 parts: XapToWPR converter & WPR "installer/launcher".
+Work-in-progress (5% done).
-- With help of Trial mode of WindSurf (and ChatGPT 4 AI) I repaired Android-related parts of WPR code... (but still work-in-progress!).
+- XapToWPR uses Avalonia "engine"
-- Some experimental "UI improvements applied ("Two small Run and Uninstall" icons added to main/larg icon in app/game list).
-Run & App also added to popup/context menu.
+- WPR.UWP, WPR.Android, WPR.iOS - Xamarin Forms (see new Src/WPR folder).
-- All AI-generated things not tested yet (no Android device, and Android emulator errors because of my veeeey poor hardware; also, I never haved any iOS device ... so, help needed)
+- XapToWPR damaged (great tech. problems on app run!)
-- For Android target, I set Min.
-Supported Android Api version to 21, and Main Android Api version - 34.
+- WPR.UWP (and "common" WPR) damaged too, sadly

 ## Tech. details